IdeaBridge/AapliDocumentation/pages/mydoc/date.md

 Within the Basic tab of the Date properties, you will find the following options:

-{% include image.html file="date3.jpg" url="https://admin.aapli.co/form-builder" alt="date" caption=" Advanced Properties Date Component" %}
+{% include image.html file="date3.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="date" caption=" Advanced Properties Date Component" %}

 1. **Field Can Be Hidden from the Responder:** Enabling this checkbox allows you to hide the Date field from the form responder or user.
 This can be useful when you want to collect date data without displaying the field visibly.
 It allows you to gather information in the background or based on specific conditions.